bitquery/streaming-data-platform-docs/docs/start/authorisation/websocket.md

 # Authenticating Websockets

-When it comes to authenticating websockets, a different approach is required.
-The token can be included in the following manner:
+When it comes to authenticating websockets the token can be included only in the following manner:

- `wss://streaming.bitquery.io/graphql?token=ory*at*..` with the token attached and include only two headers:
+ `wss://streaming.bitquery.io/graphql?token=ory*at*..` with the token attached to the URL.
+The request should include only two headers:

 ```
 Sec-WebSocket-Protocol: graphql-ws